souhaibHadded03/DiceGameProject/README.md

 - Building a basic HTML structure for a web page.
 - Styling the page using CSS to create an appealing layout.
 - Implementing interactive features with JavaScript.
-- Selecting And Manipulating HTML Elements Using Javascript (DOM)
+- Selecting And Manipulating HTML Elements Using Javascript (DOM).
 - Using the Document Object Model (DOM) to manipulate HTML elements dynamically.
 - Generating random numbers to simulate dice rolls.

+## Challenges and Solutions
+- **Challenge 1: Dynamic Dice Images**
+  - *Description:* Generating random numbers to dynamically update dice images.
+  - *Solution:* Used JavaScript to generate random numbers and update image sources accordingly.

+- **Challenge 2: Winner Announcement**
+  - *Description:* Displaying the winner based on the higher rolled number.
+  - *Solution:* Implemented conditional statements to determine the winner and updated the title dynamically.

 ## Features
 - Two players with individual dice images.